ponylang/distributed-cycle-detection/protocol.md

 Cycles are independent of route.
 That is, cycle (A,B) is the same as cycle (B,A).
 What is important is the equivalence of members, not the order.
 With routes in a TRACE MESSAGE order matters for determing if to send, but it doesn't matter for noting "new cycles".

-Upon finding a cycle, the actor that found the cycle checks its known cycle to see if the newly found cycle is the same as or a subset of any known cycle.
-If the cycle is already part of known cycle, then it is discarded and nothing further happens.
+Upon finding a cycle, the actor that found the cycle checks its set of known cycles to see if the newly found cycle is the same as or a subset of any known cycle.
+If the cycle is known then no further processing happens for the TRACE ROUTE message.

-When an actor finds a new cycle, it takes its existing known cycle and merges the new elements into the known cycle.
-The known cycle is the larger connected component.
-The "known cycle" is a pairing of ACTOR IDENTIFIER and a count.
-The count will normally be one except where an actor is a "join point" between cycles that form a connected component.
-For example if actor C already knows about a cycle that is A, B, C where each has a count of 1 and C finds a new cycle C, D, E then the final outcome of the merge is A, B, D, E with counts of 1 and C with a count of 2.

-Upon finding a new cycle and completing the merge, the finding actor informs all the actors in connected component of the newly updated information.
+When an actor finds a new cycle, it adds it to its set of known cycles.
+Upon finding a new cycle, the finding actor informs all the actors in connected component of the full set of cycles that represents the connected component.
+That is, each actor that appears as a member of any known cycle is informed of all known cycles that make up the larger connected component.

 ## Leadership determination